kubecost/docs/allocation.md

 }
 ```

-Note: querying for "3d" will likely return a range of four sets because the queried range will overlap with four precomputed 24-hour sets, each aligned to the configured timezone.
+> **Note**: Querying for "3d" will likely return a range of four sets because the queried range will overlap with four precomputed 24-hour sets, each aligned to the configured timezone.
 For instance, querying "3d" on 2021/01/04T12:00:00 will return:
 - 2021/01/04 00:00:00 until 2021/01/04T12:00:00 (now)
 - 2021/01/03 00:00:00 until 2021/01/04 00:00:00
 - 2021/01/02 00:00:00 until 2021/01/03 00:00:00